gyrogami logo

 Buying luxury items requires one to be more mindful of the consequences.

 There's no need argue about something when the manufacturer states the facts.
 When they say they never made an item, accept it as truth.
 When math or physics can handily disprove a claim, wise people don't argue.
 There is no grey area, no debate, no wiggle room.
-And nothing personal.
+It's nothing personal, just a hint of common sense and low-level intelligence.

 When it is marked as "silverplated" then it is not sterling silver.
 The number who then say they ""tested it to be sterling silver"" is comical.
 And they tested it with an ice cube, they say?!